Common blackbird: In popular culture

-The common blackbird was seen as a sacred though destructive bird in Classical Greek folklore, and was said to die if it consumed pomegranates.
-Like many other small birds, it has in the past been trapped in rural areas at its night roosts as an easily available addition to the diet, and in medieval times the practice of placing live birds under a pie crust just before serving may have been the origin of the familiar nursery rhyme:
+In Classical Greek folklore, the common blackbird was regarded as a sacred yet destructive bird, and it was said that it would die if it consumed pomegranates.
+Like many other small birds, it has in the past been trapped in rural areas at its night roosts as an easily available addition to the diet.
+In medieval times the practice of placing live birds under a pie crust just before serving may have been the origin of the familiar nursery rhyme: